40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 This abstract painting, which he finished shortly after the previous one, served to further support his suprematism.

-After passing through several personal collections, White on White finally found its home in the Museum of Modern Art, New York, in 1963.
+The most famous abstract painting found its home in the Museum of Modern Art, New York, in 1963.

 ArtistKazimir Malevich